Parsl/parsl/docs/userguide/usage_tracking.rst

 Usage statistics collection
 ===========================

-Parsl sends anonymized usage statistics back to the Parsl development team to measure worldwide usage and and improve reliability and usability.
+Parsl sends anonymized usage statistics back to the Parsl development team to measure worldwide usage and improve reliability and usability.
 The usage statistics are used only for improvements and reporting.
 They are not shared in raw form outside of the Parsl team.